nredell/RARI/README.md

 **ARI:** .83
 **RARI:** .89

 ## Implementation Details

 At present, inter-cluster distances are based on the euclidean distance between pairs of instances in `data_x` and `data_y`.
-That is to say, even if the input pairwise distance matrices are, for example, cosine and manhattan, the inter-cluster distance ranks are still based on euclidean, complete linkage distances.
+That is to say, even if the input pairwise distance matrices are, for example, cosine and manhattan, the inter-cluster distance ranks are still based on a euclidean, complete linkage measure of these pairwise distances.
 This will be relaxed in the future with support for additional input arguments.